 Ginger Root: A Boost for Digestive Wellness

 But ginger’s benefits don’t stop there.
-A 2019 study found that ginger supplementation helped reduce body weight and waist-to-hip ratios in individuals with obesity, while a 2022 review highlighted its ability to lower fasting blood sugar levels.
-In lollipop form, ginger is absorbed slowly, offering steady relief for digestive discomfort.
+I saw a 2019 study that found ginger helped reduce body weight in people with obesity, and a 2022 review said it could help lower fasting blood sugar.
+When it's in a lollipop, it's absorbed slowly, offering this nice, steady relief for that uncomfortable feeling.

 Peppermint Oil: Soothing Digestive Discomfort

-Peppermint oil completes the trio, targeting digestive discomfort and cramping.
-Thanks to menthol, it acts as a natural muscle relaxant and provides anti-inflammatory benefits for the gastrointestinal tract.
-Clinical studies have shown that peppermint oil can significantly ease abdominal pain and other symptoms of irritable bowel syndrome (IBS).
-It also helps relax spasms and loosen mucus, which can contribute to sluggish digestion.
+And peppermint oil is the final piece of the puzzle.
+It's what really targets the discomfort and cramping.
+Thanks to menthol, it acts as a natural muscle relaxant and provides anti-inflammatory benefits right in your GI tract.
+I've seen clinical studies that showed peppermint oil can really help ease abdominal pain for people with IBS.
+It also helps relax spasms and loosen things up if you're feeling sluggish.

-In a lollipop, peppermint oil is slowly released, offering both immediate and long-lasting relief.
-Its cooling, soothing effect can also help reduce nausea and calm your digestive system.
+In a lollipop, the peppermint oil is released slowly, offering both immediate and long-lasting relief.
+Its cooling, soothing effect is also great for nausea.

 How to Use Honey Lollipops for Best Results